Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

     NEW_RELIC_APP_NAME=YOUR_APP_NAME
     ```

-1. Follow the directions for installing the Contrast .NET Agent - [Contrast .NET Core Installation](NetCoreInstallation.html)
+1. Follow the directions to [install the Contrast .NET agent](NetCoreInstallation.html).

     The application environment with Contrast and New Relic should look like: